 Note that the function distance_prev (from the built-in model namespace) is used instead of the function distance.
 This is needed because hints are parsed after the prediction of the state of the model for a subsequent new time step, i.e. they extract information from the model after its current state has been modified by the prediction for the next time step.
 As a consequence, unless an exactly steady state was reached for a sufficient number of steps to result in a prediction that does not change the state of that part of model, unexpected values could result from a call to a function that returns information based on the current state of the model.
 On the contrary, to access the last converged state of the model within a hint one needs to call model namespace functions that refer to the previous time step.
-See Section 2.1.4 for further details on the functions of the model namespace.
+See Section 2.2.1 for further details on the functions of the model namespace.

-2.5.39 Template Drive
+2.6.39 Template Drive

-A particular DriveCaller is the template drive caller, indicated as TplDriveCaller<<Entity>>.
-It basically consists in a drive with dimensionality other than scalar.
+The template drive caller, indicated as TplDriveCaller<<Entity>>, is a higher-dimensional DriveCaller, whose dimensions are those of <Entity>.
 The family of the TplDriveCaller<<Entity>> object is very large.
-The type of the TplDriveCaller<<Entity>> is declared as where arglist, if any, is a comma-separated list of arguments that depends on tpl_drive_caller_type.
-If the alternative format is used, the keyword reference must be followed by the label of an already defined, valid drive caller (See Section 2.3.12).
+A TplDriveCaller<<Entity>> is declared as where arglist, if any, is a comma-separated list of arguments that depends on tpl_drive_caller_type.
+If the alternative format is used, the keyword reference must be followed by the label of an already defined, valid template drive caller (See Section 2.4.12).